Alcohol Abuse vs. Alcoholism

 However, if abuse has become a dangerous pattern, a person may need more intensive treatment.

-With alcoholism, the most important component for alcohol treatment is usually time.
+With alcoholism, the most critical component for alcohol treatment is usually time.
 A person may need varying levels of care with ‘step-down’ levels to foster long-term sobriety.

 Some of the most effective treatment programs for alcoholism include these levels of care: